k-privateai/k-privateai.github.io/_posts/2025-10-31-PDT - K-PAI_forum_announcement - 13.markdown

 - <font color="red"><strong>Please RSVP via <a href="https://luma.com/XXXXX" target="_blank">this link</a>!</strong></font>
 -->

-- <span style="color:red;">RSVP page will be prepared soon as soon as some moving parts of fixed and confirmed!</span>
+- <span style="color:red;">RSVP page will be prepared as soon as some moving parts are fixed and confirmed!</span>
-- Please visit [K-PAI Membership](/membership) to learn about our K-PAI membership for the qualification and all exclusive perks you can enjoy! and join us at K-PAI Members Kakaotalk Chatroom using [this info](/#join-us-at-kakaotalk) (if you're qualifed)!
+- Please visit [K-PAI Membership](/membership) to learn about our K-PAI membership for the qualification and all exclusive perks you can enjoy! and join us at K-PAI Members Kakaotalk Chatroom using [this info](/#join-us-at-kakaotalk) (if you're qualified)!

 ## K-PAI Leader's Perspectives